Aliases for A2M Gene

 External Ids for A2M Gene

-Alpha-2-macroglobulin is a protease inhibitor and cytokine transporter.
-It inhibits many proteases, including trypsin, thrombin and collagenase.
-A2M is implicated in Alzheimer disease (AD) due to its ability to mediate the clearance and degradation of A-beta, the major component of beta-amyloid deposits. [provided by RefSeq, Jul 2008]
+The protein encoded by this gene is a protease inhibitor and cytokine transporter.
+It uses a bait-and-trap mechanism to inhibit a broad spectrum of proteases, including trypsin, thrombin and collagenase.
+It can also inhibit inflammatory cytokines, and it thus disrupts inflammatory cascades.
+Mutations in this gene are a cause of alpha-2-macroglobulin deficiency.
+This gene is implicated in Alzheimer's disease (AD) due to its ability to mediate the clearance and degradation of A-beta, the major component of beta-amyloid deposits.
+A related pseudogene, which is also located on the p arm of chromosome 12, has been identified. [provided by RefSeq, Nov 2016]

 GeneCards Summary for A2M Gene

 A2M (Alpha-2-Macroglobulin) is a Protein Coding gene.
-Diseases associated with A2M include alpha-2-macroglobulin deficiency and alzheimer disease.
-Among its related pathways are Signaling by GPCR and Rho GTPase cycle.
-GO annotations related to this gene include enzyme binding and growth factor binding.
-An important paralog of this gene is CD109.
+Diseases associated with A2M include Alzheimer Disease and Alpha-2-Macroglobulin Deficiency.
+Among its related pathways are Lipoprotein metabolism and IL-6 signaling pathway.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and serine-type endopeptidase inhibitor activity.
+An important paralog of this gene is PZP.